1. Our commitment

 2. What we do, technically

-- Hand-coded semantic HTML — landmark elements (
+- Bespoke semantic HTML, landmark elements (

-<main>,<nav>,<article>,<aside>), one<h1>per page, properly-nested heading hierarchy. - Skip links — multiple bypass-blocks links in the header, jumping to main content, navigation, and footer (SC 2.4.1 AAA Enhanced).
+<main>,<nav>,<article>,<aside>), one<h1>per page, properly-nested heading hierarchy. - Skip links, designed so that bypass-blocks links sit in the header, jumping to main content, navigation, and footer (targeting SC 2.4.1, with the enhanced AAA pattern where the content allows).

-- Contrast ratios — body text is 7:1 against background (SC 1.4.6 AAA); UI text on coloured buttons (e.g.
+- Contrast ratios, designed so that body text targets 7:1 against background (SC 1.4.6 AAA); UI text on coloured buttons (e.g.

---accent-dark#4339c0 at ~7.95:1) tested per element. - Keyboard-only navigation — every page navigable without a mouse; visible focus indicator (3px solid outline, brand colour) on every focusable element.
+--accent-dark#4339c0 at ~7.95:1) tested per element. - Keyboard-only navigation, every page navigable without a mouse; visible focus indicator (3px solid outline, brand colour) on every focusable element.

-aria-current="page"on breadcrumbs,aria-labelon landmark<nav>regions,aria-liveon form status regions. - Form labels — every input has an explicit
+aria-current="page"on breadcrumbs,aria-labelon landmark<nav>regions,aria-liveon form status regions. - Form labels, every input has an explicit

-<label for=>association; error messages are programmatically connected. - Images — meaningful images have descriptive
+<label for=>association; error messages are programmatically connected. - Images, meaningful images have descriptive

-altattributes; decorative images usealt=""orrole="presentation". - Motion preferences — animations and transitions respect
+altattributes; decorative images usealt=""orrole="presentation". - Motion preferences, animations and transitions respect

-prefers-reduced-motion; no auto-playing video. - Language —
+prefers-reduced-motion; no auto-playing video. - Language,

-<html lang="en-GB">set on every page so screen readers select the right voice. - No JavaScript dependency — every site we build renders, reads, and converts without JavaScript (the lead-magnet form is the only progressive-enhancement exception, and falls back to an email mailto).
+<html lang="en-GB">set on every page so screen readers select the right voice. - No JavaScript dependency, every site we build renders, reads, and converts without JavaScript (the lead-magnet form is the only progressive-enhancement exception, and falls back to an email mailto).

 3. Tools we test with